GATB/gatb-core/gatb-core/DELIVERY.md

 This target will both produce the binary and source archives and then upload them on the GForge server.

-IMPORTANT: you have to check by yourself if the version doesn't already exist on the server (see below to know what are the existing releases).
-If you provide an already existing version number, the previous release on the server will be replaced by the new one.

 You can have the list of available targets for delivery with:

     make delivery_help